-Warren Surname Genealogy
+Warren Surname Meaning

 Warren has Norman roots introduced into England at the time of the Conquest.
 There are two possible origins of the name.

-de Warenne who fought at the Battle of Hastings and whose
+One source of the name is the Normandy village of La Varenne which gave the name to William de Warenne who fought at the Battle of Hastings and whose descendants later became Warren.

 - Warrens of Poynton and Cheshire.
 Warrens in Cheshire.